 - All rooms are carpeted and fairly softly furnished.

 - There is very little traffic noise as the College is set back from main roads.

 Students accommodation and catering

-Wheelchair-accessible rooms: Four en-suite wheelchair-accessible rooms are located in the Fenner’s building, reached by lift.
-There is also one ground floor en-suite wheelchair-accessible room in the Centenary building.
-A student who wishes to bring specialist equipment or furniture should discuss this beforehand with the Disability Equality Officer firstname.lastname@example.org.
+Wheelchair-accessible rooms: Four en-suite wheelchair-accessible rooms are located in the Fenner’s building, accessed by a lift.
+A student who wishes to bring specialist equipment or furniture should discuss this beforehand with the Senior Tutor in the first instance by emailing firstname.lastname@example.org.

-Live-in assistants and assistance dogs: Please discuss any live-in assistants and assistance dogs well in advance with the Equality Officer.
+Live-in assistants and assistance dogs: Please discuss any live-in assistants and assistance dogs well in advance with the Tutorial Office or Senior Tutor.

 Early induction and vacation stays: Flexible accommodation arrangements are possible, please discuss with the accommodation manager.

 Catering arrangements: Lunch and dinner are served in the Dining Hall Monday to Friday, and brunch on Saturday.
 Full kitchens are available near disabled accommodation, and self-catering is possible.
 For more details click here.